 Child Support Modification

-Texas state law dictates that your child support order is eligible for modification if at least one of the following conditions are met:
+In Colleyville, child support orders are eligible for modification under Texas state law if at least one of the following conditions are met:

 - It’s been more than three years since the establishment of the order or last modification